testing

 Chemistry testing is a vital part of food safety testing because it tests for various additives, allergens, contaminants, minerals, and heavy metals.
 While there are some allowable amounts of certain compounds, minerals, and so on, limitations depend on the product and its intended use.

 For example, if a product is labeled as allergen-free, it needs to be tested to ensure no known allergens are present.
 The same can be said of metals in food, as some consumables include supplemental metals, such as iron.
-However, the presence of heavy metals, such as mercury, need to be monitored carefully.
+However, the presence of heavy metals, such as mercury, needs to be monitored carefully.

 This testing can also be used to search for properties that may increase the chances of a product spoiling or going rancid – ensuring the quality of products being sent to consumers.